Fort Ashby |

 (1755 - 1760's), Gerrardstown

-A stockaded settlers' fort located 0.9 mile southeast of Mills Gap on Union Corner Road, 0.85 mile north of WV 51.
+A stockaded settlers' stone house located 0.9 mile southeast of Mills Gap on Union Corner Road, 0.85 mile north of WV 51.
 It was garrisoned by the VA colonial militia in 1757.

 Robert Cunningham's Fort